zotroneneis/zotroneneis.github.io/_pages/about.md

 =====
 I am especially interested in
 a) The application of machine learning algorithms in health care
+b) Understanding how the human brain works and how machine learning can be applied in cognitive science research
-b) The study of privacy-preserving machine learning
+c) The study of privacy-preserving machine learning
-c) Understanding more about the inner functioning of machine learning algorithms
+d) Understanding more about the inner functioning of machine learning algorithms

 In my free time I enjoy kickboxing, improving my productivity, [reading](http://alpopkes.com/reading_list/) and meditating.